What is Zero Party Data?

 Is Zero Party Data the same as First Party Data?

 For some people, ZPD is simply another form of First Party Data.
 And this is true, insofar as Zero Party Data is also collected directly by the brand itself.
-However, the reason that a distinction has been made between them is because there are substantial qualitative differences in terms of what they relate to and how they are collected.
+However, the reason that a distinction has been made between them is that there are substantial qualitative differences in terms of what they relate to and how they are collected.

-The biggest difference is that First Party Data is behavioural.
+The biggest difference is that First Party Data is behavioral.
 It’s based on the customer’s activity (browsing and purchase history, total spend to date, category of product most commonly bought, and so on).
 The customer isn’t directly telling you any of this, you know it because you’re tracking his activity.

-But let’s be clear, First Party Data, collected across your Point of Sale systems, websites, mobile apps and so on, is still important.
+Of course, First Party Data, collected across your Point of Sale systems, websites, mobile apps and so on, is still important.
 ZPD isn’t meant to replace it.
-In fact, we recommend that the ideal customer engagement strategy should be powered by a healthy mixture of both.
-When you don’t have enough Zero Party Data, it’s essential that you have behavioural data to fill in the blanks.
+In fact, we recommend that the ideal customer engagement strategy should be powered by a healthy mixture of both zero-party data strategy and first-party data as well.

 First Party Data is what’s used to power next-best-action and decisioning engines, so it’s certainly very helpful.
 However, no matter how accurate the predictive modelling might get, it’s still only an estimate.
 Zero Party Data has the advantage in so far as the customer themself has taken the guesswork out of it.